Culture Excellence online seminar

 Summary

-This event - celebrating 10 years of safety and quality Culture Excellence - will provide an update on developments in the world of food safety, quality, health and safety and environmental sustainability culture including a number of case studies from manufacturing, retail, and food service.
+This event - our 12th Food Safety and Quality Culture Excellence event - will provide an update on developments in the world of food safety and quality culture including a number of case studies from manufacturing, retail, and food service.

 It will provide an insight into the strengths and weaknesses observed across the industry; the challenges experienced by companies keen to improve their culture, as well as provide practical tips from practitioners on how to improve your culture.

-This event is part of our Culture Excellence program; a collaboration between Campden BRI and Taylor Shannon International (TSI).
+This event is part of our Culture Excellence program; a collaboration between Campden BRI and Taylor Shannon International (TSI)/Culture Excellence.

 Who should attend